JakubStachh/Python-Projects-WIP/README.md

 ### 𓀃 The Actual Installation🤌🤌

-#### You can use [Programiz Complier](https://www.programiz.com/swift/online-compiler/) or similar online compliers to run the code
+#### You can use [Programiz Complier](https://www.programiz.com/python-programming/online-compiler/) or similar online compliers to run the code

 #### But if you're using e.g. Windows Powershell you should:

-- Make sure you have GO installed.
-You can install it using [GO](https://go.dev/doc/install):
+- Make sure you have Python installed.
+You can install it using [Python](https://www.python.org/downloads/):

   ```
-  go version
+  python --version
   ```

 - [Download](https://github.com/JakubStachh/GO-Projects/archive/refs/heads/main.zip) the code